vmware/container-service-extension/docs/README.md

 $ vcd cse cluster create mycluster --network intranet --nodes 3 --ssh-key ~/.ssh/id_rsa.pub
                                    --type nfsd

-# add 2 nodes to a cluster with 4GB of ram and 4 CPUs each, from the photon-v2 template
+# add 2 worker nodes to a cluster with 4GB of ram and 4 CPUs each, from the photon-v2 template
 # and using the specified storage profile
 $ vcd cse node create mycluster --nodes 2 --network intranet --ssh-key ~/.ssh/id_rsa.pub \
                                 --memory 4096 --cpu 4 --template photon-v2
                                 --storage-profile Development

+# add 1 nfsd node to a cluster with 4GB of ram and 4 CPUs each, from the photon-v2 template
+# and using the specified storage profile
+$ vcd cse node create mycluster --nodes 1 --type nfsd --network intranet --ssh-key ~/.ssh/id_rsa.pub \
+                                --memory 4096 --cpu 4 --template photon-v2
+                                --storage-profile Development

+# Info on a given node.
+If the node is of type nfsd, it displays info about Exports.
+$ vcd cse node info nfsd-xxxx mycluster

 # delete 2 nodes from a cluster
 $ vcd cse node delete mycluster node-dj3s node-b4rt --yes